Is MS Curable Yet? Dr. Boster on Research Advances | MyMSTeam

 • Cladribine (Mavenclad), an oral medication

-Although DMTs are the best defense against MS to date, each person responds differently to the medications, and the drugs can have significant side effects.
-Your neurologist can recommend the best treatment options for your type and stage of MS. In partnership with your neurologist, you’ll make decisions about when to start, stop, or switch medications.
+Although DMTs are the best defense against MS to date, each person responds differently to the medications, and the drugs can have a risk of significant side effects.
+Your neurologist can recommend the best treatment options and discuss potential side effects for your type and stage of MS. In partnership with your neurologist, you’ll make decisions about when to start, stop, or switch MS medications.

 Remyelination Treatment

 Although DMTs can reduce inflammation that damages nerves, they can’t stop or repair damage that has already occurred.
-Remyelination treatment, on the other hand, has potential to transform MS from a disabling disorder to a manageable one.
+Remyelination treatment would change that.

 “We’re probably a few years out from having remyelinating agents available.
 That’s a short period of time,” said Dr. Boster, who shared that he has taken part in several “really exciting” trials.